discos/doc/developer/releasing.rst

 deemed necessary, and are planned very long in advance.

-That means if an astronomer *schedule* can be executed using *Nuraghe-1.x.y*, then it will also be executed using any of the next releases of Nuraghe with major version of 1.
+That means if an astronomer *schedule* can be executed using *DISCOS-1.x.y*, then it will also be executed using any of the next releases of DISCOS with major version of 1.

 New minor versions